-Outgrants at Belton Lake include easements, licenses, leases, consents, and other formal real estate documents wherein USACE has granted a legal interest in real property.
+Real Estate outgrants at Belton Lake include easements, licenses, leases, consents, and other formal real estate documents.
 A summary of outgrants at Belton Lake is provided as follows:

 - Total Easements: 30

 - Total Leases: 7

-- Licenses: 14
+- Licenses: 15

 - Federal-to-Federal Permits: 1

 - Other (including consents and right-of-entries): 80

-The transfer of accountability and transfer of jurisdiction over 258 acres for the Belton Lake Outdoor Recreation Area (BLORA) was completed in 2003.
+The transfer of accountability and transfer of jurisdiction over 392 acres for the Belton Lake Outdoor Recreation Area (BLORA) was completed in 2003.
 Chapter 6 of this Plan contains more details concerning BLORA and Fort Hood interests.

-Personnel of the Fort Worth District Real Estate Division, in coordination with Operations Division staff at Belton Lake, conduct compliance inspections of major outgrants, including concessions, public parks, and wildlife areas annually in accordance with applicable regulations.
+Personnel of the Fort Worth District Real Estate Division and Operations Division, in coordination with Operations Division staff at Belton Lake, conduct compliance inspections of major outgrants, including concessions, public parks, and wildlife areas annually in accordance with applicable regulations.